 Some people affected by relationship anxiety pretend that everything is alright—always.
 In this way, the anxious person avoids conflicts and expressing negative emotions.
 Moreover, they also evade real intimacy out of the fear it brings up in them.

 Does it sound familiar?
 Do you often respond with “Nothing” when your partner asks you if anything is wrong?
-Do you avoid having serious conversations with your partner?
+Or avoid having serious conversations with your partner?
 Do you shut down instead of opening up when you dislike something?